 There are various tax relief and exemption schemes which an individual or company entering into the Singapore jurisdiction may be able to avail itself.
+In particular, for income generated from investments, applications can be made under sections 13R or 13X of the Income Tax Act for income to be exempt from tax.
+There are also other incentives under other provisions of the Income Tax Act such as section 13Q, where an application is not necessary.
 Additionally, it is possible to apply for a tax ruling from the tax authorities to obtain certainty on the tax treatment of transactions.
 The tax authorities may decline to issue a tax ruling in certain circumstances (where for example, a ruling would require the tax authority to determine a question of fact, or the correctness of the ruling depends on the making of assumptions in respect of a future event or any other matter).

-Singapore has more than 80 double tax treaties with other jurisdictions, which reduces the tax burden on many types of cross jurisdictional transactions and entities.
+Singapore has more than 80 double tax treaties with other jurisdictions, which reduce the tax burden on many types of cross-jurisdictional transactions and entities.